Frequently Asked Questions

 Project benefits are:

-Construction began in early 2022 and is anticipated to be completed in summer 2024.
-Visit our Traffic Alerts page to view maps, project timelines and current construction updates.
+Construction began in early 2022 and was completed in summer 2024.

 This project is a partnership between SDDOT and the City of Sioux Falls.
 SDDOT is leading project construction.
 D&G Concrete Construction is the primary contractor.
 Infrastructure Design Group, Inc. (InfrastructureDG) is the primary consultant for Construction Observation, Administration, and on-site Communications, with HDR serving as the Public Relations Specialist (PRS).